 Construction Loan Qualification Rules

 Very low down payments are required for a standard mortgage loan.
-A construction loan, on the other palm, typically require a sizable down payment, from 20-25% of the full total job cost.
+A construction loan, on the other palm, typically requires a sizable down payment, from 20-25% of the full total job cost.
 Thus, if you plan to create an $800,000 market value home, you ought to be in a position to secure a construction loan for $640,000.
 Keep in mind that you may be able to use all or area of the land the home is being built on as a deposit (if you own it completely).